K-Klear/Geomancer/README.md

 # Geomancer

-This is tool for generating volumes for use in the Pistol Mix editor from .png images.
-Currently it can create vertical slices of geo out of volumes, with more functions coming in later versions.
+This is tool for generating volumes for use in the Pistol Mix editor from .png images and it can also do certain edits to other map files.
+More functions are coming in later versions.

 ---

 ## How to use

-### Model editor

-Load a pw_art file using the bottom right button and you'll see a list of models present in it.
-Click a model to see its sections and buttons letting you change their materials to a few pre-defined values or a custom one (see this guide for more working choices: https://mod.io/g/pistol-whip/r/advanced-color-hack-guide).

-You can sort the models alphabetically (this change will be preserved if you export it and load in Pistol Mix) and you can use the unmarked buttons next to the model list to set specific models as dynamic.
-Do note that this will render the resulting file impossible to open in both Pistol Mix and Geomancer, but the models will have working animations in Pistol Whip, if applicable.

-Note that the Export option will offer you the same folder from which you loaded the pw_art file by default, though it will check if there's a file with the same name present and append "_modified" to the extension in order to not overwrite it.
-Bugs can happen, so always keep the unmodified file around.

----

 ### Geo slices